SValanju/webmasterguru/README.md

+# Single Page Portfolio

-This is a simple portfolio website built using HTML/CSS/JS.
+This is a single page portfolio website built using HTML/CSS/JS.

+🌐 <a href="https://svalanju.github.io/webmasterguru/" target="_blank">Live Demo</a>